BoolPurist/Rust_Fav_Fold/README.md

 - Shows with colors which paths exits on file system
 - Can remember files with a certain name.
 - Can rename label for a path
-- Can remove paths on this app by providing label.
+- Can remove saved paths by providing a label.
 Does not remove the folder of file under the path.
+- Can remove all dangling paths.
+Dangling means that a path does not exit anymore

 ## Examples